 Returns in the above tables and references to returns elsewhere in this report are net of investment management fees and tax, except in the case of REST Pension which are untaxed.
 Investment returns are at the investment option level and are reflected in the unit prices for those options.
-Returns for the three, f t ST t F V five, seven and ten year periods are annualised compound averages.
+Returns for the three, five, seven and ten year periods are annualised compound averages.
 N/A applies to options running less than the indicated time periods.
 Past performance is not an indication of future performance.
 For more investment information visit www.rest.com.au/investment

-SuperRating Fund Crediting Rate Survey June 2014 - SR50 Balanced (60-76) Index
+[^] SuperRating Fund Crediting Rate Survey June 2014 - SR50 Balanced (60-76) Index